Tam-Labs/WildDrop/README.md

 # **WildDrop**

-WildDrop is a crypto custody service implemented using NodeJS and [AlephZero](https://alephzero.org/) blockchain technology.
-The service provides secure storage and management of various cryptocurrencies, offering a robust solution for individuals and institutions seeking reliable custody services.
+WildDrop is a crypto service implemented using NodeJS and [AlephZero](https://alephzero.org/) blockchain technology.
+The service provides secure storage and management of various cryptocurrencies, offering a robust solution for individuals and institutions seeking reliable services.

 ## Important Notice